JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

   until 1999.
 * `IMF` connects to the data-feed of the International Monetary Fund, which provides daily exchange rates for almost all important currencies.
-Hereby the IMF feeds are internally build up as derived rates, since IMF provides data using the intermediate +SDR+ currency unit.
+Hereby the IMF feeds are internally build up as derived rates, since IMF provides data using the intermediate `SDR` currency unit.
 * `IDENT` provides rates with a factor of 1.0, where base and target currency are the same.

-By default the chain of rate providers is configured as +IDENT,ECB,IMF,ECB-HIST,ECB-HIST90+.
-As defined by the JSR the conversion provider chain can be configured in +javamoney.properties+ as follows:
+By default the chain of rate providers is configured as `IDENT,ECB,IMF,ECB-HIST,ECB-HIST90`.
+As defined by the JSR the conversion provider chain can be configured in `javamoney.properties` as follows:

 Overriding the conversion provider chain
 ```properties